DynTylluan/pc-gamer-demo/README.md

 As Minecraft would update more and more, this demo would be mostly forgotten, but it is still fun to play as a time capsule of what Minecraft was like in 2011.

 YouTuber bugmancx, who [has a series where they explore Minecraft's history by "upgrading through (almost!) every version of the game!"](https://www.youtube.com/playlist?list=PL0qwyBj5XSpZG35qFvy2Z9VbezZ1t4cGt), made a [good video about this demo](https://www.youtube.com/watch?v=yea7LtOB4JI) that is worth watching.

+## Additional Setup

+In this version of Minecraft, if you use the fancy graphics in the video settings option, you will find that the trees will look weird - we're aware of this, and that's why you need to go into the Casscraft folder, delete `terrain.png`, rename `terrain_fast.png` to `terrain.png`, and then re-ZIP the whole thing.

+Everything should all be the same, but the only difference now is that the leaves won't be weird and let you see past blocks, almost like an x-ray texture pack.

 ## Assets Used